Is My Child Eligible for Free Dental Care Under CDCP in BC?

 This dual support is particularly helpful for children who need ongoing care, such as cavities and fillings, extractions, or dentures.
 Coordinating both programs ensures families receive maximum coverage whenever possible.

-The application is completed through your CRA account.
+The application is completed through your MSCA account.
 Preparing the necessary documents in advance makes the process smoother and prevents delays.

 What you must have ready: